zjhe02/CRSDUN/README.md

 bash train.sh
 ```

-The training log, trained model will be available in `./exp/` .
+The training log and trained model will be available in `./exp/` .

 ## Testing